-1 Purpose
+1. Purpose

-This policy identifies the minimum requirements and the responsibilities for the prevention, detection and response in relation to suspected fraud and corruption within the Department of Communities, Housing and Digital Economy (the department).
+This policy identifies the minimum requirements and the responsibilities for the prevention, detection and response in relation to suspected fraud and corruption within the Department of Energy and Public Works (the department).

 This policy applies to all persons working for and with the department.
-This includes employees working for the department (regardless of whether they are permanent, fixed-term temporary, full-time, part-time or casual employees and/or on secondment from another department) and other persons who perform work for the department including contractors, students gaining work experience and volunteers.
+This includes employees working for the department (regardless of whether they are permanent, temporary, full-time, part-time or casual employees and/or on secondment from another department) and other persons who perform work for the department including contractors, students gaining work experience and volunteers.
 For the purposes of this policy, the term contractor includes on-hired temporary labour services (agency staff).